standardsemiconductor/lion/lion-soc/README.md

 1. Ensure the VELDT is ON and in the FLASH mode.
 2. `cabal run soc -- prog`
 3. Cycle power switch, set mode switch to FPGA.
 4. `cabal run com` to open serial port, then press any key to display the Lion SoC name.
 The Lion Soc will echo any further input.
 Press <kbd>Ctrl-c</kbd> to end the program.
+The default port for `com` is `/dev/ttyUSB0`.
+If you require a different port, specify it as an argument: `cabal run com -- path/to/port`.
+Other serial port programs will work as well; be sure to specify a 8 data bits, 1 stop bit, no flow control, and a baud rate of 19200.
 ```
    __   _             ____     _____
   / /  (_)__  ___    / __/__  / ___/